A cohort study of risk factors for injuries in adolescent competitive tennis players

 Background

 Tennis is one of the largest individual sports in Sweden.
-In the ages 13-18 years are 2716 licensed tennis players according to the Swedish Tennis Association.
 From an injury perspective, tennis is stressful for muscles, tendons and joints, and it is reasonable to assume that a balance between training load, competition and recovery is important.

 Aim